The Frequency And Cost Of Pedestrian Fatalities Involving Disabled Vehicles On California Highways

 • If you cannot move your vehicle from the path of oncoming traffic, you should get out and find a safe place to wait for help.
 Find a spot that is far from the path of traffic.

-Experienced, Aggressive Wrongful Death Lawyers for All California Pedestrian Fatalities
+Experienced Wrongful Death Lawyers For California Pedestrian Fatalities

-The best personal injury law firm in California is Arash Law.
-Our California accident lawyers have experience with painful cases involving wrongful death, and they know how to handle pedestrian fatality cases.
-Our California injury attorneys have decades of experience, and our team has collected over 200 million dollars for clients across the Golden State.
+If you’re looking for a personal injury law firm in California, you can consult us at Arash Law.
+Our California accident lawyers have experience with cases involving wrongful death, and they know how to handle pedestrian fatality cases.
+Additionally, our California injury attorneys have decades of collective experience, and our team has represented accident victims across the Golden State.

 Our skilled legal team serves clients in Los Angeles, San Francisco, Riverside, Bakersfield, Santa Barbara, San Jose, San Diego, Fresno, Sacramento, Sherman Oaks, and throughout California.
-Call (888) 488-1391 today to schedule your free consultation.
-Clients all across the Golden State trust our team to protect their legal rights, and we will fight hard for you, too.
+Call (888) 488-1391 to schedule your free initial consultation.

 Arash Law Practice Area Border/Divider